Paul Anka: In popular culture

-In the mid-1980s, Anka was secretly recorded while launching a tirade against his crew and band members, berating them for behavior that he considered unprofessional.
+In the mid-1980s, Anka was secretly recorded while he launched a tirade against his crew and band members, berating them for behavior that he considered unprofessional.
 When asked about it on the interview program Fresh Air, he referred to the person who did the recording as a "snake we later fired".
-The recording became widely known after being uploaded to the internet around 2004, and a number of quotes from it became famous, including "The guys get shirts!"; "Don't make a maniac out of me!"; and "Slice like a f*****g hammer!"
+The recording became widely known after being uploaded to the internet around 2004, and a number of quotes from it became famous, including "The guys get shirts!"; "Don't make a maniac out of me!"; and "Slice like a __ hammer!"
 Some of the quotes were reproduced by Al Pacino's character in the 2007 film Ocean's Thirteen.
 In the TV show Gilmore Girls, Lorelai Gilmore names her dog Paul Anka.
-He is also briefly mentioned in Finnish road movie Rumble, as the father figure of the movie's main character group mentions "being with Paul Anka in Linnanmäki amusement park".

 Business ventures

 In 2012, Anka co-founded the holographic tech startup, ARHT Media.
-He is currently a member of ARHT Media's Board of Advisors, alongside businessman Kevin O'Leary and former prime minister Brian Mulroney until the latter's death in February, 2024.
+He is a member of ARHT Media's Board of Advisors, alongside businessman Kevin O'Leary and former prime minister Brian Mulroney until Mulroney's death in February, 2024.